Colunga: Parish of Colunga

 The capital of the municipality is the parish with the same name.
 Its population is 1,132 (INE 2007) and it is divided in five villages: Cimavilla, El Ferreru, Friera, Loreto and El Sorriberu.

 Demography

 Anchovy beaching incident

-On September 29, 2006, millions of anchovies, constituting a weight of over three tons, had beached themselves near Colunga.
+On September 29, 2006, millions of anchovies, constituting a weight of over three tons, beached themselves near Colunga.
 Tests on the dead fish did not detect any toxic chemical that could have caused the beaching, and the current working theory is that the shoal beached itself trying to escape from "hungry dolphins or tuna."
 If the beached specimens had grown to maturity, it would have been more than "100 tons of potential breeders."